lindh/lindh.github.io/index.md

 ### Review Service for Journals
 - IEEE Transactions on Services Computing
+- IEEE Transactions on Parallel and Distributed Systems
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Systems, Man, and Cybernetics
 - IEEE Transactions on Cybernetics